BannerImage

 Stephanie Goetz

-Stephanie is the president and pilot for the Pink Jet - an L-39 Albatros military jet that flies in airshows across the U.S. She is also a flight instructor and flies the Bombardier Global 6000 professionally.
+Stephanie is the president and pilot of The Pink Jet — an L-39 Albatros military jet that flies in air shows across the U.S. She is also a flight instructor and flies the Bombardier Global 6000 professionally.
 Stephanie's impact spans across the business world with her executive communication coaching and leadership training business.
-She's also a philanthropist, giving out thousands of dollars a year in flight scholarships and other support with her husband Endre Holen to diverse aviation organizations such as OBAP, WAI, NGPA, SOS and more.
-Stephanie uses her platform of JetGirlStephanie - with 214,000+ followers and 2.3+ million monthly impact - to inspire, educate and empower people to achieve their dream of flight or anything they desire!
+She's also a philanthropist, giving out thousands of dollars a year in flight scholarships and other support with her husband, Endre Holen, to diverse aviation organizations such as OBAP, WAI, NGPA, SOS, and more.
+Stephanie uses her platform of JetGirlStephanie — with 214,000-plus followers and 2.3 million-plus monthly impact — to inspire, educate, and empower people to achieve their dream of flight or anything they desire!

 Hayley Herberg